qmd-lab/scheduled-docs/README.md

 metadata-files:                                       # lines
   - "scheduled-docs_files/draft-list.yml"             # please
 ```
 Once you've done that, you can now add a new key called `scheduled-docs` to your `_quarto.yml` where you can list the documents that you would like to schedule along with parameters that determine when they should be rendered.
+For example:

 ```yaml
 # somewhere in your _quarto.yml ...